People

 The brain, both mysterious and wondrous, presents inevitable impairments that we must conquer.
 Seung Ju's research focuses on enabling patient-specific, targeted treatments by identifying the subtypes of brain diseases.

-DoHyoung Lee(Master's)
+DoHyoung Lee(M.S.)

 • Brain-inspired AI